 As the NYC Pension Funds’ Boardroom Accountability Project stated, “At present, directors’ race and gender is rarely—if ever—released publicly.
 If disclosed, it would increase transparency and accountability across the market—and push more boards to be diverse and independent.”

 “In the last 12-18 months, we’ve seen more boards placing the topic of ‘board diversity’ higher up on meeting agendas,” added Georgeson’s Rosati.
 “Under this topic, boards and management have been discussing how changing institutional investor voting policies may affect their board elections, thinking of ways to effectively diversify their boards, and reflecting on how their board represents their customer and employee bases.”

 The signs of progress are there, but the significant acceleration to nearly one in three board seats going to women has not been consistent enough to be called a trend… yet.
 Shareholder voting results from 2018 annual meetings and subsequent engagement regarding those results will be a strong indicator of what the future holds.

-Dan Marcec, Director of Content & Communications at Equilar, authored this article.
+Amit Batish, Content Manager at Equilar, authored this article.
 Courtney Yu, Lyla Qureshi and Hailey Robbers contributed data analysis.
 Please contact firstname.lastname@example.org for more information.